vanitasdsc/VanitasOnGitHub/README.md

-- 👋 Hi, I’m @NotDescow
+- 👋 Hi, I’m @Vanitas
-- 📚 I'm a devlopper
+- 📚 ChatGPT Discord Server
 - 🍸 My discord ?
-Descow#0001
+Vanitas#1000
 - 😀 Good Bye !
 <!---
 ZoxOnGitHub/ZoxOnGitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.